All Episodes

 Been brought to my attention that because of things I have said today on the program, there are people who think I am still dating liberal women.

-This this goes back to the beginning of the program where we played a soundbite from a former Oklahoma congressman who essentially was on New York Radio Wednesday, who is a Republican, original one of the original trustees of the Heritage Foundation, who's flipped, he's gone to the bad side, gone to dark side, he's at Harvard, been there 11 years, big lib now.
+This goes back to the beginning of the program where we played a soundbite from a former Oklahoma congressman who essentially was on New York Radio Wednesday, who was a Republican, One of the original trustees of the Heritage Foundation who's flipped.

-And it happened, I mean, he did I don't know when it happened.
+I mean, I don't know when it happened.

-He got thrown out of office after the House Bank scandal, post office the bank scandal in uh in 88-89.
+He got thrown out of office after the House bank scandal, the bank scandal in 88, 89, and then signs up immediately at Harvard, at the Kennedy School, a number of other things.

-Which prompted me to say there's always a woman involved in these in these guys that end up flaking out.
+And his wife turns out to be a huge lib herself, which prompted me to say there's always a woman involved in these guys that end up flaking out.

-There's always and I made the statement, you know, I've I've why how come I'm the only one that can convert with covort with little women and not be affected by it.
+There's always, and I made the statement, you know, how come I'm the only one that can convort with literal women and not be affected by it?

 And that gave the impression that I am still doing so.